Defining The High-Performing Boutique Consultancy

 - They sell their services at premium pricing because of their differentiating expertise and signature methodology (and don't get challenged);

-- They foster a narrow focus and specialisation, leading to a high degree of repetition of similar projects, standardisation of methodology/process, and low variability of outcomes—all of which lead to high efficiency and productivity and more accessible training of new consultants.
+- They foster a narrow focus and specialisation, leading to a high degree of repetition of similar projects, standardisation of methodology/process, and low variability of outcomes—all of which lead to high efficiency and productivity, optimised operational costs, and more accessible training of new consultants.

 Consultancies compete in two markets: the client market and the employee market.
 These two are directly linked.
 I’ve observed on numerous occasions that when a consultancy struggles in one market, the other one suffers.
 The inability to recruit top talent will impact the quality of client results.
 Similarly, the failure to recruit the “ideal” clients and the inability to build a predictable pipeline of work and revenue results in high turnovers, poor reputation among job seekers, and poor recruitment results.